mossprescott/moonface/README.md

 constraints.

-Once a complete image is assembled, it's stored offscreen and re-used for several minutes, until some rotation will have occurred and then a new image is be generated.
+Once a complete image is assembled, it's stored offscreen and re-used for several minutes, until some rotation will have occurred and then a new image is generated.
 Similar savings could be achieved by also caching the background with the hour indices in another offscreen buffer, but it would consume a lot more memory (from the Graphics pool.)